Riso-stratifications and a tree invariant: Application to motivic measure and Poincaré series

 We leave it to the reader to verify that this $(\bS_r)_{r}$ is a Verdier stratification (this is straight forward), but we will explain below how to compute the local motivic Poincaré series without too much effort.

-Note that this in particular shows that $(\bS_r)_{r}$ is not a riso-stratification.
+Note that the failure of formula \eqref{eq:thm:P} with respect to $(\bS_r)_{r}$ shows (via Theorem~\ref{thm:poincare}) that it is not a riso-stratification.
 One can also check directly that $\bX(K)$ is not $1$-riso-trivial on on the infinitesimal neighbourhood $\maxid(K)^4$ of the origin (e.g.\ for $K = \CCt[t^\QQ]$), and hence that the riso-stratification of $\bX$ puts the origin into the $0$-dimensional skeleton.

 \begin{proof}[Proof of the second statement of Example~\ref{exa:notVerdier}] We compute the local motivic Poincaré series of $\bX(\CC)$ around $0$.

 First note that for any point $p = (x,y,z,w) \in (t\CC[[t]])^4$, the (valuative) distance from $p$ to $X := \bX(\CCt)$ is realized by a point in the same $x$-$w$-plane, so distances appearing in the definition of the Poincaré series (in \eqref{eq:X:def}) can be computed entirely within those planes.